This is not a course. It is a portal. Walk through it once, and the version of you that opened it will not be the version that closes it.

 Robin Sharma

 The book that planted the seed of identity-based discipline for me.
 It's part fable, part manifesto, and yes the writing is dramatic, but the core idea (own your morning, own your life) sticks long after you close it.
+It moves across all four interior empires: mindset, healthset, heartset, and soulset.

 ◉ Podcast